fusioncharts/dev_centre_docs/getting-started/java/your-first-map-using-java.md

 {% embed_chart getting-started-your-first-map.js %}

-The data for this chart is represented in the table below:
+The data for this map is represented in the table below:

 State|Entity Name|Value|
 -|-|-